-4. Ba rriers to attainment (for pupils eligible for Pupil Premium) be effe n in receipt of the pupil premium experience a wide range of complex barriers to their learning and social development.
-As a school, we work hard to understand the needs of every child, so that they can ctively addressed.
-Although every child is unique and their needs considered in their own right, we identify some shared barriers on which we choose to focus our collective attention.
-These barriers are elow.
-We are also mindful, for the coming year, that children will require additional support as a result of barriers faced due to lockdown In-scho pol barriers Α. KS3 academic barriers: wide range of barriers seen, from lower ability children entering the school with under-developed numeracy and literacy skills, to higher ability pupils entering the school with a lack of academic aspiration and poor independent study skills.
+- A. KS3 academic barriers: wide range of barriers seen, from lower ability children entering the school with under-developed numeracy and literacy skills, to higher ability pupils entering the school with a lack of academic aspiration and poor independent study skills.
 Any gaps in knowledge or skills from primary school can continue to widen through secondary if not addressed.
 Additionally, there is a cross-over between pupil premium pupils and SEN needs.
-Some of these barriers will have been compounded as a result of lockdown. В. KS4 academic barriers: as above, we see a wide spectrum of academic needs often highlighted through Maths and English.
-Some pupils lack academic ambition and do not develop the necessary self- discipline to work independently (or may lack access to a suitable work environment).
+Some of these barriers will have been compounded as a result of lockdown. - KS4 academic barriers: as above, we see a wide spectrum of academic needs often highlighted through Maths and English.
+Some pupils lack academic ambition and do not develop the necessary self-discipline to work independently (or may lack access to a suitable work environment).
 As with KS3, there is a cross-over between pupil premium pupils and SEN needs.
-Some of these barriers will have been compounded as a result of lockdown.
-C. Staff knowledge and awareness: depth of understanding amongst staff can be a potential barrier.
+Some of these barriers will have been compounded as a result of lockdown. - C. Staff knowledge and awareness: depth of understanding amongst staff can be a potential barrier.
 With such a low number of PP pupils (bottom quintile nationally), we can sometimes make assumptions that pupils will make good academic progress without the need for tailored support.
-When staff do not know who the children are or what their independent barriers are, differentiation and support are not effectively provided to meet individual needs.
-D. Financial barriers: some children struggle to attend opportunities available (trips, events, clubs) due to financial constraints.
-This barrier can also stretch into uniform and resource needs, with potential links to low aspiration, limited cultural capital and stigma.
-E. Mental health and well-being: some children develop mental health barriers, with low aspiration and low self-worth, potentially feeding into more serious mental health issues.
+When staff do not know who the children are or what their independent barriers are, differentiation and support are not effectively provided to meet individual needs. - D. Financial barriers: some children struggle to attend opportunities available (trips, events, clubs) due to financial constraints.
+This barrier can also stretch into uniform and resource needs, with potential links to low aspiration, limited cultural capital and stigma. - Mental health and well-being: some children develop mental health barriers, with low aspiration and low self-worth, potentially feeding into more serious mental health issues.
 This barrier can also be linked to behavioural and attendance barriers.
 Some of these barriers will have been compounded as a result of lockdown.
-Externa al barriers F. Attendance: attendance rates for pupils eligible for pupil premium are close to, but can fall below, that of non-pupil premium pupils.
-Reducing school hours for some pupils causes them to fall behind on average.
-Our target for all children is 96%.
-Evidence suggests attendance can become a greater issue at KS4.